Xunnamius/black-flag-extensions/README.md

   return {
     lang: {
+      // ▼ These two are our fallback or "baseline" configurations for --lang
       choices: ['node', 'python'],
       demandOption: true,

       subOptionOf: {
         // ▼ Yep, --lang is also a suboption of --lang
         lang: [